carbon-design-system/design-system-website/src/content/guidelines/content/content-general.md

 > ![tone](images/content-general-2.png)

 **Tone** conveys your attitude toward what you are writing about and who you are writing to.
-When you create content – whether its introductory text on the UI, an error message, or a topic in the Docs – you are essentially a storyteller.
+When you create content – whether it's introductory text on the UI, an error message, or a topic in the docs – you are essentially a storyteller.
 Good storytellers are experts in two main areas: what they are saying (the important information that the audience needs to know) and how to say it (the experience that they want to create for the audience).
 Be a good storyteller.

 ## Conversation levels